 During his first full season at Stoke, Begovic was handed the number one jersey and excelled from there on.

 The next few years would see him win the club's player-of-the-year award for his efforts in the 2011/12 season, reach 50 clean sheets in a Stoke City shirt and even score his first professional goal in November 2013 when a long kick downfield caught out current team-mate Artur Boruc.

 With such consistency between the sticks, it was not long before a Champions League club came calling.

 In the summer of 2015, Begovic made the switch to Chelsea and first appeared in a Blues shirt nine days later on the club's pre-season tour.

 During his first season at Stamford Bridge, an injury to Thibaut Courtois resulted in Begovic having his first run in the team, keeping a sequence of three clean sheets before the Belgian's return.

-Nevertheless, with first-team football a priority, the 31-year-old opted to join Eddie Howe's side ahead of 2017/18, and during his first season back at Vitality Stadium he played every Premier League minute in the club's third top-flight campaign.
+Nevertheless, with first-team football a priority, he opted to join Eddie Howe's side ahead of 2017/18.

 HOME KIT SPONSOR: Archway Financial Solutions